idm/idm.github.io/yjc/teaching.md

 layout: yjc
 title: High Impact Teaching
 ---
+*HIGH IMPACT TEACHERS ARE REFLECTIVE TEACHERS.
+THEY FOCUS ON BUILDING POSITIVE RELATIONSHIPS WITH THEIR STUDENTS AND IMPROVING LEARNING.
+THEY ARE COMMITTED TO MAKING A DIFFERENCE AND TO CONTINUOUS IMPROVEMENT.*

-Yvana Jones Consulting helps equip teachers to conduct lessons that are clear and concise, brisk and engaging, and deliver results.
-This is achieved through professional development that provides practical strategies to maximise student learning.
+Yvana Jones Consulting helps teachers reflect on their teaching practice by identifying strengths and areas for development.
+This is achieved through professional development that provides practical, evidence-based strategies to maximise student learning.
 Professional development modules include:

-*	High impact teaching and explicit instruction
+*	High impact teaching routines
 *	Planning unambiguous lessons
+*	Establishing and achieving learning goals
-*	Guided practice ("we do")
+*	Maximising student learning, participation and engagement through guided practice ("we do")
-*	Consolidating learning
+*	Developing and implementing strategies to consolidate learning
-*	Rapid recall routines (RRRs)
+*	Transferring learning from short to long term memory through Rapid Recall Routines (RRRs)
 *	Differentiation
-*	Whole school strategies for teaching vocabulary, writing and reading
+*	Collegial coaching:
+	*	Developing effective lesson observation and feedback processes
+	*	Assisting teachers to respond to student learning needs through tailored support.